Vladimirescu/BIOSINF_IA3/GroupProjects.md

    - **Gradient Masking:** Using techniques that obscure the gradient information to make it harder for adversaries to generate effective attacks.
    - **Defensive Distillation:** A technique that aims to reduce the sensitivity of the model to adversarial perturbations through a two-step training process.
    - **Feature Squeezing:** Reducing the complexity of the input by squeezing out unimportant features to lower the attack effectiveness.
    - **Lipschitz Regularization:** Train the network under spectral constraints in order to reduce the effect of the perturbation.
+It can be applied either for the entire output vector, or at logit level.
+   - **Jacobian Regularization:** Technique used for smoothing the loss landscape around clean examples, hence making it harder for an attacker to leverage chaotic gradients.
+   - **Robustness by construction:** This category involves techniques to construct architectures which have an inherent robustness to input perturbations.

 5. **Demonstration of Work:**
    Each team will have to do the code implemetation of the chosen methods, **without using an existing library**.
 Each team will be required to demonstrate their implementation and findings.
 This should include: